gianndev/ParvaOS/README.md

 # ParvaOS

 ![Main Image](doc/images/hello.png "Main Image")

-*For now the kernel is only able to print an 'Hello World!' string*
+> NOTE: For now the kernel is only able to print an 'Hello World!' string

-ParvaOS is an operating system written in Rust by Francesco Giannice.
+**ParvaOS** is an operating system written in Rust by Francesco Giannice.

 ## Features